MidlightDDK/DataScienceProjects/Medical_Data_Visualizer/Medical_Data_Visualizer.md

 By looking at the results of this plot, we can make the following affirmations about having cardiovascular diseases:
-- Diastolic blood pressure (ap_lo) is the variable which influences the most the probability of someone having cardiovascular disease with the highest correlation of 0.3.
+- Diastolic blood pressure (ap_lo) is the variable that influences the most the probability of someone having cardiovascular disease with the highest correlation of 0.3.
-- Age (age), Weight (weigth) and Cholesterol (cholesterol) are the following variables with the most infuluence on having cardiovascular diseases with a correlation of 0.2.
+- Age (age), Weight (weight), and Cholesterol (cholesterol) are the following variables with the most influence on having cardiovascular diseases with a correlation of 0.2.
-- Systolic blood pressure (ap_hi), Glucose (gluc) and Being Overweight (overweight) are the least variables with the influence on having cardiovascular diseases with a correlation of 0.1.
+- Systolic blood pressure (ap_hi), Glucose (gluc), and Being Overweight (overweight) are the least variables with the influence on having cardiovascular diseases with a correlation of 0.1.
-- Gender (sex), Height (height), Smoking (smoke), Alcohol intake (alco) and Physical activity (active) don't have influence on having cardiovascular diseases with a correlation of around 0.
+- Gender (sex), Height (height), Smoking (smoke), Alcohol intake (alco), and Physical activity (active) don't have an influence on having cardiovascular diseases with a correlation of around 0.

-Some interesting findings about those results are that being physically active doesn't matter if your weight it too high.
+Some interesting findings about those results are that being physically active doesn't matter if your weight is too high.
 Doing physical activity should be done towards weight loss if you're aiming to reduce the chances of having cardiovascular diseases.
 Added to that, we learn that being heavy is a more important factor than being overweight.
-Those are 2 differents things because being overweight is relative to your weight compared to your height while on the other hand, being heavy just means having a high weight.
+Those are 2 different things because being overweight is relative to your weight compared to your height while on the other hand, being heavy just means having a high weight.